Browse by Medical Category

 Satellite Non-coding RNAs

 RNA sequencing of primary PDAC tumors and a variety of normal tissues demonstrated that approximately half of all PDAC transcripts sequenced were unannotated, while nearly all reads in normal pancreas could be aligned, offering a unique opportunity for novel biomarker discovery in PDAC.
 Initial analysis of this data identiﬁed signiﬁcant transcription emanating from pericentromeric heterochromatic regions of the genome previously thought to be inactive due to heavy epigenetic silencing.
 Pericentromeric heterochromatin is comprised of large tandem arrays of repetitive elements called satellites and these regions are known to be differentially methylated in a variety of malignancies.
-Cell line models have demonstrated that the accumulation of satellite transcripts can be induced by DNA demethylation, heat shock, or the induction of apoptosis, and their overexpression disrupts kinetichore formation causing genomic instability.
 Analysis of all human satellites identiﬁed the HSATII satellite as being exquisitely speciﬁc for pancreatic cancer compared to normal pancreatic tissue.
 HSATII expression was conﬁrmed by RNA in situ hybridization (RNA-ISH) and was present in preneoplastic pancreatic intraepithelial neoplasia (PanIN) suggesting satellite expression occurs early in tumorigenesis, which provides for a potential biomarker for early detection.
 Furthermore, satellite expression correlated with the expression of a set of genes enriched in stem cells suggests a link between satellites and altered cancer cell fate.
-We are now trying to understand the biological role of satellites in pancreatic cancer as well as develop RNA-sequencing pipelines to discover other novel ncRNAs.
+Recently, we have discovered that HSATII is reverse transcribed in cancer cells and can integrate back into the genome and expand these pericentromeric regions.
+These expansions were found to be a poor prognostic marker in cancer.
+Moreover, work with others have found that these satellite repeats can affect the local tumor microenvironment with implications for immunotherapies.
+We are now trying to identify the HSATII reverse transcriptase and better understand the biological role of satellites in cancer progression.

 Pancreatic Circulating Tumor Cells